Tamar Jacoby

-Tamar Jacoby (born 1954) is president of Opportunity America, a Washington-based nonprofit working to promote economic mobility – work, skills, careers, ownership and entrepreneurship for poor and working Americans.
-She was formerly president of ImmigrationWorks USA, a national federation of small business owners working to advance immigration reform.
-A former journalist and author, Jacoby was a senior writer and justice editor at Newsweek and, before that, the deputy editor of The New York Times op-ed page.
+Tamar Jacoby is the director of the Progressive Policy Institute’s New Ukraine Project.
+The Kyiv-based project is devoted to reporting on the war between Russia and Ukraine and related political and policy developments in Brussels and Washington.
+Jacoby was formerly president of Opportunity America, a Washington, D.C.-based nonprofit working to promote economic mobility – work, skills, careers, ownership and entrepreneurship for poor and working Americans.
+Before that, she was president of ImmigrationWorks USA, a national federation of small business owners working to advance immigration reform.
+A former journalist and author, Jacoby was a senior writer and justice editor at Newsweek and the deputy editor of The New York Times op-ed page.

 Life and career

-Jacoby was born in New York City, the daughter of Alberta (née Smith), a university lecturer and filmmaker, and Irving A. Jacoby, a documentary film director.
+Jacoby was born in New York City, the daughter of Alberta (née Smith), a university lecturer and filmmaker, and Irving Jacoby, a documentary film director.
 Her brother is documentary director Oren Jacoby.

 After graduating from Yale University in 1976, Jacoby spent a year in Paris working for the Hudson Institute.
-Back in New York, she became assistant to the editor of the New York Review of Books.
+In 1977, she became assistant to the editor of the New York Review of Books.
 From 1981 to 1987, she was the deputy editor of the New York Times op-ed page and, from 1987 to 1989, a senior writer and justice editor at Newsweek.